boyney123/eventbridge-canon/README.md

 # The problem

-I'm a huge fan of [AWS EventBridge](https://aws.amazon.com/eventbridge/) and the ability it can give us to quickly create Event Driven Architectures and help businesses scale and grow.
+I'm a huge fan of [Amazon EventBridge](https://aws.amazon.com/eventbridge/) and the ability it can give us to quickly create Event Driven Architectures and help businesses scale and grow.

 Like most things, over time you get more and more events you need to manage.